 Ultimately, the speed at which your case is resolved depends upon the complexity and type of legal issues involved.
 Additionally, the economic constraints of the court system may affect the resources available to process civil cases.
 Traditionally, around 70% of California civil law cases resolve within one year.
 At the two year mark, over 90% have resolved.
 With unlawful detainer actions, 60-70% are resolved within 45 days.
 (2010 Court Statistics Report, Judicial Council of California)

 What results can I expect if I file a case?

 California's Rules of Professional Conduct prohibit attorneys from communicating any guarantee or prediction of results.
 Simply put, without a crystal ball, no attorney can provide a warranty regarding outcome.
 Attorneys can, however, provide general information regarding possible remedies in various legal situations.

 At Lovko & King, we educate each client about the role of law and potential legal remedies.
 We also ask each client to identify their goals in pursuing legal action, as this allows us to provide the best service possible.

 Lovko & King represents clients throughout the Bay Area, including in Alameda County, San Francisco County, Solano County, Contra Costa County, and Santa Clara County.
-The firm's areas of practice include personal injury, wrongful death, employment law, family law, collaborative law, mediation, limited scope representation, elder financial abuse, financial fraud, premises liability, product liability, automobile accidents, defective product injuries, marital and cohabitation agreements, toxic torts, wrongful termination, PAGA actions, property damage, intentional tort, and negligence.
+The firm's areas of practice include employment law, family law, collaborative law, mediation, limited scope representation, product liability, defective product injuries, marital and cohabitation agreements, PAGA actions, and property damage.